Dear Dr. Bohlin,

 My 19-year-old daughter has been hospitalized because she has tried to commit suicide.
 This has not only created a moment of crisis with in our immediate family but a very big puzzling question.
 Why would a person who professes to believe in Christ attempt to commit suicide?
 What should I say to her?
 How can I tell her that Christ is bigger than any of her problems may be?

 Please know that I will be praying for your daughter and your family in this difficult time.
-Teenagers often have a difficult time sorting out their lives.
+People often have a difficult time sorting out their lives.
 There are so many competing pressures and influences that they can become overwhelmed and desparate.

 If your daughter is a believer, as you mention, she might be wondering where God is in her life and circumstances.
 She may have a false expectation that knowing God should make everything better.

-\While the book of Proverbs makes clear that we are better off living with wisdom and insight, there are no guarantees we won’t experience troubles.
+While the book of Proverbs makes clear that we are better off living with wisdom and insight, there are no guarantees we won’t experience troubles.
 In fact, Jesus warned that we would have tribulation in our lives.
 We can often see the ungodly and wicked succeeding in life and wonder why we should bother doing things right.

 She may also rationalize that heaven will be a far better place than earth and why not get there sooner if her life seems impossible for whatever reason.
 This logic is hard to refute since I do believe in the eternal security of the believer.
 Suicide does not forfeit your place in heaven if you are a true child of the King.

-If she is not truly a believer then she needs the hope only He can bring.
+If she is not truly a believer then she needs the hope only he can bring.
 Images of the Good Shepherd from Psalm 23 and John 10 can be very helpful to someone struggling to make their way in this messy world.
 The entire Gospel of John may be a good project for the two of you to read together.

 So what do you say?